wdi09-lovelace-squad/bucketlist-api/README.md

 As a user, I want to be able to update the note.

 - The back end will recieve a call on a route and update a note to the users list.
+- Success equals list item now has a note.

 As a user I want to be able to delete items from the list.

 - The back end will revieve a call on a route and delete the object (venue and note) from list
+- Success equals item no longer on list.